osvaldobeato/Active-Directory-Attack-Detection-Investigation/README.md

 | Hydra | Brute-force authentication testing |
 | Atomic Red Team | Simulated adversary techniques for detection validation |
 | VirtualBox | Hosted the Active Directory lab environment |

+---

+## Investigation Walkthrough

+This section documents the complete deployment of the Active Directory environment, attack simulation, and investigation process performed throughout the project.

+### Phase 1 – Building the Active Directory Environment

+The Active Directory environment was built to simulate a small enterprise Windows domain.
+Windows Server 2022 was promoted to a Domain Controller, Windows 10 was joined to the domain, and Splunk was configured to collect endpoint telemetry from the environment.

+The following screenshots document the initial deployment and validation of the lab infrastructure.